-Now in its tenth year, State of the Profession gathers industry-leading data on issues including salaries, skills, recruitment trends and diversity.
+Now in its ninth year, State of the Profession gathers industry-leading data on issues including salaries, skills, recruitment trends and diversity.

 This year’s survey features an increased focus on mental health, after last year’s data revealed a 10% annual rise in the number of PR professionals living with a mental health condition.